nusex/nusex/docs/source/cli/build.rst

 ``-r URL`` | ``--from-repo URL``
     The repository URL to build a template from.
 This link can be for any repository provider, but Git must be installed before you can do this.

+``-l LANGUAGE`` | ``--language LANGUAGE``
+    the language to assume the project is using.
+This changes which files are modified in the template, and how those files are modified.
+The default is "python".

 ``-i DEPS`` | ``--with-installs DEPS``
     A comma-separated list of dependencies to install when deploying.
 This can include version restrictions, but will probably require quotes when doing so.